What Causes Allergies, and What We Can Do

 Other Causes of Allergy Symptoms

-Now this is all great to know, and we can prevent so much allergy by not vaccinating and by avoiding injections of any kind (even allergy shots can contain aluminum!).
+Now this is all great to know, and we can prevent so much allergy by not vaccinating and by avoiding injections of any kind (even allergy shots can contain aluminum!) and by avoiding adding foreign material to the body like prosthetic shoulder/hip/knee and breast implants (the immune system will fight any foreign material placed there, putting a major strain on the body full-time).
 But there’s more to the allergy story.
 There are two people that make you scratch your head.

 1. The unvaccinated with allergies (they do exist! though it's almost never anaphylactic), and